stanfordnlp/CoreNLP/_pages/memory-time.md

 For these examples we will work with [chapter 13 of _Ulysses_ by James Joyce]({{ site.github.url }}/assets/James-Joyce-Ulysses-ch13.txt).
 You can download it if you want to follow along.

 How slow and memory intensive CoreNLP is depends on the annotators _you_ choose.
 This is the first rule.
 In practice many people who have issues are just running CoreNLP out of the box with its default annotators.
 Not making any explicit choices about annotators or parameters is itself a choice.
 This page helps you make these choices wisely.
 Of course, sometimes the choices that are fast and memory efficient aren’t the choices that produce the highest quality annotations.
-Sometimes you have to make choices.
+Sometimes you have to make trade-offs.

 ## CoreNLP doesn’t need much time or space